ESGF/esgf-test-suite/README.md

   - `firstname`: set the user's first name
   - `lastname`: set the user's last name
-  - `email`: set the user's email addresse
+  - `email`: set the user's email address
   - `username`: set the login name of the account
   - `password`: set the password of the account
   - `institution`: set the user's institution